ianpaschal/combat-command-game-systems/src/battlefront/_shared/README.md

 ## Architecture

-Each game system (`flamesOfWarV4`, `teamYankeeV2`) imports the shared utilities and data from this module, then uses the `createGameSystemUtils` factory to generate game-specific utility functions that work with their own data structures.
+Each game system (`flamesOfWarV4`, `teamYankeeV2`) imports the shared factory functions and data from this module, then uses the individual factory functions (e.g., `createGetMission`, `createGetMissionOptions`) to generate game-specific utility functions that work with their own data structures.
 This approach eliminates code duplication while maintaining type safety and game-specific functionality.